-Detroit Dog Rescue (DDR) was founded in February 2011, after the City of Detroit refused to allow access to a network television series that would have documented the lives of stray dogs trying to survive in an urban environment.
-There is a stray dog epidemic in the city, just as there is in many cities across the United States that have had to deal with economic decline, dwindling populations and abandoned buildings.
-If other animal lovers around the world could see what we see on the streets of Detroit every day, we know that they would help us make a difference in this City, one dog at a time.
+Detroit Dog Rescue (DDR) was founded in February 2011, after the City of Detroit refused to allow access to a network television series that would have documented the lives of stray dogs trying to survive in an abandoned urban environment.
+There is a stray dog epidemic in the city, especially in the neighborhoods, just as there is in many cities across the United States that have had to deal with economic decline, dwindling populations and abandoned buildings.
+If other animal lovers around the world could see what we see on the streets of Detroit every day, we know that they would help us make a difference in this city, one dog at a time.

-On May 1, 2014, Detroit Dog Rescue opened the first no kill rescue in the City of Detroit.
-Our rescue helps between 80 to 100 dogs at any given time, between our foster programs and shelter facility.
-Detroit Dog Rescue is known for taking troubled animals that most regard as unadoptable and investing the time and training needed to rehabilitate and re-home these dogs.
+Detroit Dog Rescue helps between 80 to 120 dogs at any given time.
+On May 1, 2014, Detroit Dog Rescue opened the first no kill shelter in the City of Detroit.
+Our rescue is known for taking animals in trouble that most regard as unadoptable and investing the time and training needed to rehabilitate and re-home these dogs.

 In June 2015, Mayor Mike Duggan met with our Executive Director, Kristina Millman-Rinaldi, to assemble an animal welfare reform committee for the City of Detroit.
 Detroit Dog Rescue’s efforts at a municipal level still have lasting effects today and Kristina has remained an animal advocate and advisor to multiple cities, states and organizations.

 On October 20, 2015, history was made for DDR and the City of Detroit.
 For the first time, a transfer agreement between rescues and the city came into fruition.
 Under this agreement, Detroit Dog Rescue transferred the first dogs from Detroit Animal Control.